xihadulislam/AndroidUtils/README.md

 # Documentation

-## First you have to must initialisation with Context ("this" keyword)
+## First you have to initialize with Context

 ```
  AndroidUtils.init(this)
 ```